browserengineering/book/book/invalidation.md

 We want interactions to be fast, even on large, complex pages, so we want re-rendering the page to take time proportional to the *size of the change*, and not proportional to the *size of the page*.
-I call this the principle of incremental performance, and it's crucial for handling large and complex web applications.
-Not only does it mean fast text editing, it also means that developers can also think about performance one change at a time, without consider the contents of the whole page.
-The incremental performance is therefore necessary for complex applications.
+I call this the *principle of incremental performance*, and it's crucial for handling large and complex web applications.
+Not only does it mean fast text editing, it also means that developers can think about performance one change at a time, without considering the contents of the whole page.
+Incremental performance is therefore necessary for complex applications.
 But the principle of incremental performance also really constrains our browser.
-For example, during rendering even *traversing* the whole layout tree would take time proportional to the whole page, not the change being made, so we can't do that.
+For example, even *traversing* the whole layout tree would take time proportional to the whole page, not the change being made, so we can't even affort to do that.

 To achieve incremental performance, we're going to need to think of the initial render and later re-renders differently.[^big-change] When the page is first loaded, rendering will take time proportional to the size of the page.
 But we'll treat that initial render as a cache.
-Later renders will only invalidate and recompute parts of that cache, taking time proportional to the size of the change.
+Later renders will *invalidate* and recompute parts of that cache, taking time proportional to the size of the change, but won't touch most of the page.

 [^big-change]: While initial and later renders are conceptually
     different, they'll use the same code path.
 Basically, the initial render will be one big change from no page to the initial page, while later re-renders will handle smaller changes.
+And anyway, a page could use `innerHTML` to replace the whole page; that would be a big change, and rendering it would take time proportional to the whole page, because the change is the size of the whole page!
+    The point is: all of these will ultimately use the same code path.

-The key to this cache invalidation approach will be tracking the effects of changes.
+The key to this cache-and-invalidate approach will be tracking the effects of changes.
 When one part of the page, like a `style` attribute, changes, other things that depends on it, like that element's size, change as well.
 So we'll need to construct a detailed